octtou/Willy-The-Walking-AI/README.md

 you can find it on github:
 https://aqwamcreates.github.io/DataPredict/

-and you can also watch the creators basic explanation of the library https://www.youtube.com/watch?v=YwHONWUXsoc
+and you can also watch the creators basic explanation of the library: https://www.youtube.com/watch?v=YwHONWUXsoc

 ## The Project